pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     assert dog.tricks == []

-The aggregate also has an ``id`` attribute.
+The ``dog`` aggregate also has an ``id`` attribute.
 The ID is used to uniquely identify the aggregate within a collection of aggregates.
 It happens to be a UUID.

 .. code-block:: python